 How much do braces cost for adults?

-The cost of adult braces varies a lot based on types of braces and if you have insurance or not.
+The cost of adult braces varies a lot based on types of braces and whether or not you have insurance.
 In-office teeth braces costs range anywhere from $2,500–$13,000.
 Adult braces prices will most likely be higher than braces prices for children, since teeth braces prices for children are often covered by insurance.

 If your main concern is price, consider teledentistry treatment with at-home aligners.
 The maximum cost is $2,400, and some brands are even cheaper.